judithmorgan/chemicals-in-cosmetics/README.md

 ORDER BY count (*) DESC
 ````

-2) Count of titanium dioxide in makeup subcategories
+2) In which makeup subcategory is titanium dioxide found most frequently?

 ````sql
 SELECT subcategory, chemicalname, COUNT(*) AS count